 Maryland has been active in regulating prescription drug costs in recent terms.
 In the current legislative session, two bills have been introduced to address price transparency (SB 201) and affordability (SB 169) of drugs and medical supplies.
-In the 2017 legislative term, Maryland passed HB 631 which combats price gouging and gives Maryland’s Attorney General the power to hold companies accountable for unconscionable increases in generic or off-patent drug prices.
+In the 2017 legislative term, Maryland passed HB 631, which combats price gouging and gives Maryland’s Attorney General the power to hold companies accountable for unconscionable increases in generic or off-patent drug prices.
 The purpose of the bill is to rein in rising drug costs, reduce premiums, and promote equitable health outcomes.
-Besides HB 631, Maryland was inactive in regard to healthcare price transparency, cost, and competition legislation.

 Recent Legislative Developments